Data Protection Statement

 We may collect the following types of personal data about you:

-- your name, date of birth, attended school, and contact information such as address, email address and telephone number, as well as your country of domicile and your nationality.
+- your name, date of birth, attended school, and contact information such as address, email address and telephone number, as well as your country of domicile.
 We will also allocate you a unique identification number;

 - information relating to your education and employment history, the school(s), sixth form college(s) and other colleges you have attended and places where you have worked, the courses you are completing and the grades you are predicated to achieve or have achieved;

-- information about your family or personal circumstances.
+- information about your family or personal circumstances, including whether you have ever been in Local Authority care;

 - information concerning your health and medical conditions e.g. disability and dietary needs;